Six turning and four burning…

-The B-36 bombers had a crew of 15 (13 in the later “Featherweight III” high altitude versions) consisting of a pilot, copilot, two navigators, bombardier, flight engineer, radio operator, radar operator, two Electronic Counter Measures (ECM) operators and five gunners.
+The B-36 bomber had a crew of 15 (13 in the later “Featherweight III” high altitude versions), consisting of a pilot, copilot, two navigators, bombardier, flight engineer, radio operator, radar operator, two Electronic Counter Measures (ECM) operators and five gunners.
 The reconnaissance version had a crew of 22 (19 in the later “Featherweight III” high altitude versions).

 The Convair XC-99 was a one-off prototype heavy transport aircraft developed from the B-36 that could carry up to 400 troops.
 It shared the same wings, engines and some other airframe components.
 The XC-99 was tested and used for research from 1949 to 1957 before being retired by the USAF.

-A further aircraft was developed from the B-36.
-This was the Convair YB-60 which first flew on April 18th, 1952.
+A further aircraft was developed from the B-36, known as the Convair YB-60 which first flew on April 18th, 1952.
 The YB-60 was a larger 8 engine bomber in competition with the Boeing YB-52.
 It was originally designated YB-36G and was fitted with a new 37-degree swept wing, a bigger tail section and revised nose section.

 THE PEACEMAKER GOES TO HOLLYWOOD